 - The manufacturing process is adequate to preserve the drug’s identity, strength, quality, and purity; and

-- The drug’s labeling is truthful and complete.
+- The drug’s labeling is truthful and not misleading.

 FDA’s role does not stop after the agency approves an animal drug.
-As long as the drug company markets the animal drug, the agency continues to monitor the drug’s:
+As long as the drug company markets the animal drug, the agency continues to monitor:

-- Manufacturing process to ensure quality and consistency are maintained; and
+- The manufacturing process to ensure quality and consistency are maintained;

-- Labeling to make sure the information remains truthful and complete.
+- The drug’s labeling to make sure the information remains truthful and not misleading; and